 Inspired during a 2008 Bon Jovi concert, I thought “why not get famous musicians to recycle their used guitar strings and I would design jewelry out of the strings and help women with breast cancer.”
 That is when StringsforaCURE® was born!
 My love for making jewelry intersected with my love of music – a simple idea that is now changing lives.

 StringsforaCURE became a non-profit corporation in August 2010, attaining 501(c)(3) status in August 2012.
 My dream was to provide help directly to breast cancer patients.
-Our main program is the gift card program.
+Our main program is the Gift Card Grant Program.
 SFAC gives out gas, grocery or pharmacy gift cards directly to cancer patients, primarily those with breast cancer.
 This is a national program.
 After all, it was the selling of the jewelry made out of famous musicians’ strings that put us on the map.
 Our supporters are all across the country along with some international supporters.
 How could SFAC turn down a woman battling breast cancer in another city who needed our help?
 Some programs stay local.
-Our Medical Grants help women within a 60 mile radius of Erie.
+Our Medical Grants and Living Expense Grants help women/men within a 60 mile radius of Erie.
 Informative books are shipped to cancer patients across the country.
 Comfort baskets are delivered to women in the Erie area, after their surgery or when they are having a rough time with their treatments.
 Having been through this twice, I know what they are going through and I know how important emotional and financial support is in a patient’s recovery.
 Life does go on, but when you are in the throes of a breast cancer diagnosis, you do not ever think your life will go back to being normal.

 Some of the famous musicians who have recycled their used guitar strings to StringsforaCURE include Joe Bonamassa, Jon Bon Jovi, Chris Daughtry, Melissa Etheridge, Bret Michaels, Willie Nelson, Phillip Phillips, Paul Rodgers and Rick Springfield.
 Over 1500 SFAC pieces have been made and are being worn by supporters all over the world.